-The best photo books let you capture your favourite memories in print, and make for fantastic gifts.
-And the best bit?
+The best photo books make for a beautiful gift.
+Capturing favourite memories, photo books are the perfect present for every occasion, particularly when most of us haven't been able to spend much time with our loved ones this year.
 Right now there are some amazing offers on the best photo books around.
-So, if you're looking for the perfect wedding, birthday or anniversary present, look no further.
+So, if you're looking for the perfect Christmas, birthday or anniversary present, look no further.

 When you're picking a photo book service, it's worth bearing in mind the size of the print run you need (many services offer a discount on bulk orders), the paper type (thickness, quality and finish), and the types of files supported.
-It's also worth noting that some services offer expedited delivery for an extra fee, which might be necessary if you need your photo book in a hurry.
+It's also worth noting that the coronavirus pandemic may well have affected shipping times in certain areas, so make sure you order ahead to ensure receiving an order on time.
+Some services offer expedited delivery for an extra fee, which might be necessary if you need your photo book in a hurry.

 The best photo book services available now